edinburgh-napier/SET09102/notes/unit2_processes/conflict_resolution.md

 into the project.

-Effective conflict resolution is essential for maintaining a clean, functioning codebase and minimizing disruption to the development workflow.
+Effective conflict resolution is essential for maintaining a clean, functioning codebase and minimising disruption to the development workflow.
 It involves carefully reviewing conflicting changes, understanding the intent behind each modification, and determining the best way to merge them.
 This process requires clear communication between team members, attention to detail, and familiarity with the tools used for version control.